voschezang/coding-handbook/goals-planning-strategy.md

 #### OKR Model

+OKRs separate qualitative motivational goals from tangible goals.
+OKRs can be defined per product and target market, but also on an individual level.

 <img src="img/current-target-state.png" alt="current-target-state" style="width:70%;" />

 **Mission**
 Why does this organization exist.
 A *persistent*, long term goal.

 **Objective**
 That what you want to achieve in the next quarter or year.
-A time-bound, *qualitative* goal that is inspirational and motivational.
+A time-bound, *qualitative* goal that is ambitious, inspirational and motivational.

 - (for projects) A target state that differs from the current state.
+- This can be an hypothesis.

 **Key Results**
-How you know that you are achieving the objective. *Quantitative* goals that are [measurable](https://en.wikipedia.org/wiki/SMART_criteria) and optimistic.
+How you know that you are achieving the objective. *Quantitative* goals that are [measurable](https://en.wikipedia.org/wiki/SMART_criteria).
+These are results of actions that you might take, not the actions themselves.

+- They should be so optimistic that only 60%-70% of them will be reached.

 - These may be time-based.
 E.g. the churn-rate at a given date.
 - (for projects) Target conditions that need to be satisfied in order to reach the target state.

 **Initiative**
 An action that will bring you closer to a result.
+These should be flexible, in order to be able to respond to surprises.

 - E.g. steps that can be taken in sequence to reach target states.

+**Risks**

+Similar to [MBO](https://en.wikipedia.org/wiki/Management_by_objectives), there is a risk of optimizing for metrics (proxies), instead than targets.
+This is countered by choosing new metrics (KRs) periodically and chaining them to qualitative objectives.